SpiritualDixit/sticky-table-header/README.md

 # sticky-table-header
-Odoo v9.0 Module to stick the table header to top in list view
+Odoo module to stick the table header to top in list view

 ## Supported Versions
  - Odoo 9.0